AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-50849-adding-new-product-to-category-after-clearing-cache-results-in-mismatch-of-positions-and-selections-of-products.md

 ## Issue

-Adding a new product to the category after clearing the cache results in mismatch of positions and selections of the existing products.
+Adding a new product to the category after clearing the cache results in a mismatch of positions and selections of the existing products.

 <u>Steps to reproduce</u>: